Alderian/blockexplorer/features.md

 - Supercharge

-  - Given a contract address and token id, can you get the NFT's metadata?
-  - What is the floor price of an NFT right now?
   - Did a pending transaction get mined?
   - What transfers did an address receive this year?
+  - List address NFTs
+  - What is the floor price of an NFT right now?
+  - Given a contract address and token id, can you get the NFT's metadata?

 - Extra crazy ideas
   - Try to get all wallet tokens prices from coingecko
-  - Color mode
+  - Dark Color mode
   - Interact with contract
   - More?